kettlewell/gitconfigs/README.md

 ## Credits
 I've acquired these files from all over the Internet and Github, with no recollection of where I obtained them

-My appologies to all that contributed, and I have no way to give attribute or credit.
+My apologies to all that contributed, and I have no way to give attribute or credit.